jdcloudcom/en/documentation/Domain-Name-&-License/ICP-License-Service/Getting-Started/Process.md

 ![123.jpg](https://img1.jcloudcs.com/cms/58aaaa3c-a855-4ec0-9f05-144e39011fa220180627143345.jpg)

 (2) Look through the Filing Information page to check for any errors in the filing information.
 Click **Edit** to revise if needed.
-If there are no errors, tick “I have read and agreed to Assist in Revising Online Service Terms for Filling Information” and then submit the filing information
+If there are no errors, tick "I have read and agreed to Assist in Revising Online Service Terms for Filling Information" and then submit the filing information

 ![1.jpg](https://img1.jcloudcs.com/cms/9907c06b-55c6-4812-98ea-8839be6f470820171130151124.jpg)